openedx/edx-documentation/en_us/xblock-tutorial/source/overview/examples.rst

 repository.
 You can explore the contents of this XBlock repository to learn how it is structured and developed.

-Instructions are provided so that you can to install the XBlock on your Open edX system.
+Instructions are provided so that you can install the XBlock on your Open edX system.
 For more information, see :ref:`XBlocks and the edX Platform`.

 ================================